merchise/xotl.tools/docs/source/CONTRIBUTING.rst

    modules, and that export features that could be imported at the module level.

-   This tier only has the :mod:`xoutil.modules`.
-Both :func:`xoutil.modules.modulepropery` and :func:`xoutil.modules.modulemethod` are meant be used at module level definitions, so they are likely to be imported at module level.
+   This tier only has the `xoutil.modules`:mod:.
+Both `xoutil.modules.modulepropery`:func: and `xoutil.modules.modulemethod`:func: are meant be used at module level definitions, so they are likely to be imported at module level.

 #.
 Tier 3

    The rest of the modules.

-   In this tier, :mod:`xoutil.objects` and :mod:`xoutil.types` are kings.
+   In this tier, `xoutil.objects`:mod: and `xoutil.types`:mod: are kings.
 But in order to allow the import of other modules the following pair of rules are placed: